nathanverse/my_site/content/blog/dev_foundation/concurrency/java_concurrency_in_practice_Brian_Goetz/8_thread_pools.md

 + Core pool size: which is the size the executor will try to maintain throughout its lifecycle even if there is no task currently being executed.
 + Maximum pool size: Maximum threads will be created if the queue is fully filled with tasks.
-+ Keep-alive time: Threads with life span exceed this time will be marked as idle and can be terminated.
++ Keep-alive time: Threads with life span exceeding this time will be marked as idle and can be terminated.

-In `newFixedThreadPool`, the thread pool has the core pool size equally to the maximum pool size, this mean thread number will be kept the same indefinitely.
-With `newCachedThreadPool`, the maximum pool size is `Integer.MAX_VALUE` and the core pool size is 0, creating the effect of an infinitely expandable thread pool that will contract again when demand decreases.
+In `newFixedThreadPool`, the core pool size and the maximum pool size are equal, meaning the number of threads remains constant.
+Conversely, `newCachedThreadPool` has a core pool size of `0` and a maximum pool size of `Integer.MAX_VALUE`, effectively creating an infinitely expandable thread pool that shrinks automatically when threads become idle.

 ## 3.2 Managing Queued tasks
 If the clients throw requests at the servers faster than the servers can handle them, queuing tasks may lead to memory exhaustion, and you